Refined basic couplings and Wasserstein-type distances for SDEs with L\'{e}vy noises: Introduction and Main Results

 and

 In the literature, \eqref{re-ex1} is called the exponential ergodicity for the process $(X_t)_{t\ge0}$.
-Note that from \eqref{thver3}, one can only obtain the exponential ergodicity with respect to $W_\psi$ with $\psi(r)=r+\I_{(0,\infty)}(r)$.
+Note that from \eqref{thver3}, one can only obtain the exponential ergodicity with respect to $W_\psi$, where $\psi(r)=r+\I_{(0,\infty)}(r)$.
 In particular, one only has

 for some positive constant $c_1>0$ and some positive measurable function $c_2(x)$, instead of \eqref{re-ex}.
-See \cite[Corollary 1.6]{M15} for more details.
+See \cite[Corollary 1.8]{M15} for more details.
+We emphasize that getting bounds of type \eqref{th1-1} instead of \eqref{thver3} is important in some applications.
+For example, Majka \cite{M16} (see also \cite[Remark 1.6]{M15}) showed how \eqref{th1-1} is used to obtain the so-called transportation inequalities, which characterize the concentration of measure phenomenon for solutions of SDEs of the form \eqref{s1}.
+By the dual representation of $W_1$ (see e.g. \cite[(5.10)]{Chen1}), \eqref{th1-1} implies that the associated semigroup $(P_t)_{t\ge0}$ maps ${\rm Lip}_b(\R^d)$ into itself, where ${\rm Lip}_b(\R^d)$ denotes the set of bounded Lipschitz functions on $\R^d$.
+Such property is useful in studying the existence of a unique invariant probability for Markov semigroups, see \cite{KPS} and \cite[Section 2.2]{Wang10}.